 All doctoral students are encouraged to form informal study groups, particularly to prepare for the comprehensive exams.
 The program sponsors a formal study group to prepare for the PQE.

 Membership in Professional Associations and Conference Participation

 Doctoral students are encouraged to become active members of professional associations as well as attend annual conferences.
 Applications to request partial funding for conference presentations can be made to your program Assistant Director.
-Please review the travel award policy for details.

 Some associations of interest include: